MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 ### Exclusions for Microsoft Defender Antivirus

 In general, you should not need to define exclusions for Microsoft Defender Antivirus.
 Make sure that you define exclusions sparingly, and that you only include the files, folders, processes, and process-opened files that are resulting in false positives.
 In addition, make sure to review your defined exclusions regularly.
-We recommend using Microsoft Endpoint Manager to define or edit your antivirus exclusions.
+We recommend using Microsoft Endpoint Manager to define or edit your antivirus exclusions; however, you can use other methods, such as Group Policy as well.

 > [!TIP]
 > Need help with antivirus exclusions?
 See [Configure and validate exclusions for Microsoft Defender Antivirus scans](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/configure-exclusions-microsoft-defender-antivirus).